Particle-engineered respiratory therapies

 Asthma and chronic obstructive pulmonary disease

 Asthma is a significant health burden, with the World Health Organization (WHO) estimating 235 million people have the disease worldwide.
-The US alone has 25 million asthmatics, and asthma was responsible for more than $50 billion of medical costs in 2007.
+The US alone has 25 million asthmatics, and asthma costs the United States economy more than $80 billion per year.
 Currently approved asthma treatments include medications that relieve airway constriction, such as long-acting beta agonists (LABAs), and those that control underlying inflammation, such as inhaled corticosteroids.

 Many treatments for respiratory diseases, particularly those for asthma and COPD, are administered via inhalation.
 Delivering these medicines is highly complex and the active pharmaceutical ingredients’ (APIs) physicochemical and aerodynamic properties, such as size, morphology, surface energy, inter-particulate forces and 3D geometry, are fundamental to their performance.